msbutler/cs205final.github.io/index.md

 **Figure 3: Example Images for Classification**<br/>
 ![](figs/fig3.png)

-Our data set consists of 51 labelled flooded images, 347 labelled unflooded images, and 398 unlabelled data.
-We used 80% from each dataset for training.
+Our data set consists of 51 labelled flooded images, 347 labelled unflooded images, and 398 unlabelled data images.
+We used 80% from each subset for training.

 # Parallel Application, Programming Models, Platform and Infrastructure